 Food at Frenzlink Cafeteria

-Frenzlink cafeteria offers eight options, and they’re all noodle dishes.
-Being only $2 each, we decided to try them all.
-Heading down to Frenzlink, we’d heard their Wanton Mee ($2) was the most popular and is often sold out early.
-True to word, arriving before the lunch crowd well before noon, the wanton mee was already gone, so we settled for the remaining seven dishes.
+Frenzlink Cafeteria offers eight noodle dishes.
+Being only $2.50 each, we decided to try them all.
+Heading down to Frenzlink, we’d heard their Wanton Mee was the most popular, and is often sold out early.
+True to word, arriving before the lunch crowd well before noon, the wonton mee was already sold out, so we settled for the remaining seven dishes.

-We decided to try the three spicier dishes that came with sambal first before relieving our tongues with the remaining four dishes.
-We started off with Mee Rebus ($2), which was hands down my favourite dish of the day.
-The gravy of the mee rebus was rich and thick, coating the back of our spoons and soaking into the noodles.
+We decided to try the three spicier dishes that came with sambal first, before relieving our tongues with the remaining four dishes.
+We started off with Mee Rebus, which was hands down, my favourite dish of the day.
+The gravy of the mee rebus was rich and thick, coating the back of our spoons and the yellow egg noodles.

-We next decided to go for Laksa ($2).
-Any good laksa is comprised of at least these few ingredients; a spicy broth with undertones of coconut, and of course, the flavour from the laksa leaves, thick rice noodles, prawns, taupok, egg, and preferably some additional sambal on the side.
-Frenzlink, overall, did a decent job.
+We next decided to go for Laksa.
+Any good laksa is comprised of at least these few elements: a spicy broth with undertones of coconut, and of course, the flavour from the laksa leaves, thick rice noodles, prawns, taupok, egg, and preferably some additional sambal on the side.
+Frenzlink, overall, did a decent job of this.

-The last of the spicy dishes, Mee Siam ($2) surprised us the most – but not in a good way.
+The last of the spicy dishes, Mee Siam, surprised us the most—but not in a good way.
 The spiciest of the three, the gravy of the mee siam was strange, to say the least.
-It was extremely thin and watery and tasted like plain coconut milk, lacking the usual flavour of soy beans and shrimp.
+It was extremely thin and watery, and tasted like plain coconut milk, lacking the usual flavour of soy beans and dried shrimp.

-When I think of Lor Mee ($2), I typically think of just thick flat noodles in a thick and sticky gravy.
+When I think of Lor Mee, I typically think of just thick flat noodles in a thick and sticky gravy.

-Frenzlink one-upped this with the addition of crispy wanton skins, adding some texture in the form of a good crunch.
-The gravy itself was pretty standard – a tad too salty for my liking, but well enjoyed by the rest.
+Frenzlink one-upped this with the addition of crispy wonton skins, adding some texture in the form of a good crunch.
+The gravy itself was pretty standard—a tad too salty for my liking, but well enjoyed by the rest.
 We heard that sometimes, the lor mee comes with braised pork belly as well.

-Bak Chor Mee ($2) was beyond generous with meat and mushrooms.
-The meat and mushrooms were overly smoky and lacked a vinegar flavour.
-The noodles were also plentiful, but were a bit too dry, although the addition of the soup that came with it made the noodles springy again.
+The Bak Chor Mee here was beyond generous with their toppings of meat and mushrooms, but I found them overly smoky, the noodles lacking the characteristic taste of vinegar associated with BCM.
+The noodles were also plentiful, but were a bit too dry, although the addition of the soup that came with it was a quick fix.

-Prawn Mee ($2) and Fishball Noodles ($2) were very similar, with a few differences in terms of toppings.
+The Prawn Mee and Fishball Noodles were very similar, with a few differences in terms of toppings.

-Fishball noodles were the same yellow noodles served in the same broth.
+Curiously, the Fishball Noodles featured the same broth as with the Prawn Mee.
 The fish balls were plump, bouncy, and pretty tasty.
-This time, in addition to the fish cake, there was a lone piece of char siew and chicken, as well as some minced meat.
-As with the lor mee and prawn mee, the ingredients added seem to be a bit of a lucky draw at Frenzlink.
-Overall, though, the fishball noodles were a hit.
+This time, in addition to the fish cake, there was a lone slice of char siew, chicken, as well as some minced meat.
+Overall, though, the this bowl of noodles was a comforting hit.

 Ambience at Frenzlink Cafeteria

-Frenzlink cafeteria is a serious blast from the past – cheap food, simple yet comfortable ambience.
+Frenzlink cafeteria is a serious blast from the past—cheap food, in a simple, comfortable ambience.
 We sat outdoors, but even that was pleasant.
 With fans on a high enough speed and the lack of insects, it was a lot better than your typical kopitiam get-up.

-We ordered all seven dishes at one go and the service was impeccable – the stall owner was unfazed and efficiently put out one dish after the other in less than five minutes.
-Frenzlink also has two neighbouring stalls within the cafeteria – one serving nasi padang, and the other a drink stall.
+We ordered all seven dishes at one go and the service was impeccable—the stall owner was unfazed and efficiently put out one dish after the other in less than five minutes.
+Frenzlink also has two neighbouring stalls within the cafeteria—one serving cai png, and the other a drink stall.

 While some of the ingredients were pretty random and there were some dishes I’d be happy to never have again, there were some good finds as well, especially for the tiny price tag.
-So if you’re in the CBD and running short of cash, grab your friends and bring them over to Frenzlink for a hearty meal that won’t burn a hole in your pocket!
+So if you’re in the CBD and on a budget, grab your friends and bring them over to Frenzlink Cafeteria for a hearty meal that won’t burn a hole in your pocket!

 This is an independent review by Eatbook.sg